-- D13-14.
+D13-14.
 Maximum number of credits or courses that may be transferred from a two-year or four-year institution: Three of seven semester-long academic contracts and one of three month-long Independent Study Projects required for graduation may be granted to transfer students.
-For transfer purposes, a minimum of 52 liberal arts and sciences credits are required for the foregoing. - D15.
-Not applicable. - D16.
-Minimum number of credits that transfers must complete to earn a bachelor's degree:Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects.
+For transfer purposes, a minimum of 52 liberal arts and sciences credits are required to receive maxium credit.

+D15.
+Not applicable.

+D16.
+Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit.
 D17.
 Other transfer credit policies: Only liberal arts and sciences credits from an accredited post-secondary, degree-granting college or university are accepted for transfer.

-Arts and sciences courses completed with a grade of "C" or above at an accredited post-secondary degree-granting college or university are accepted for transfer credit at New College.
+Arts and sciences courses completed with a grade of "C" or above at an accredited postsecondary degree-granting college or university are accepted for transfer credit at New College.
 Transferable credits must appear on an official transcript.
+Once transfer credit has been granted and annotated on a student's New College record, the student cannot request for it to be waived.
 These courses generally fall into the following categories: